gofynd/fdk-client-java/documentation/platform/COMMUNICATION.md

-Get email provider by id
+By using this API, a specific email provider will be returned that was retrieved based on the provider's id.

 *Returned Response:*